Course Catalog

 This course includes an historical comparative approach to changing structures and functions of the family.
 It focuses on economic, demographic, and cultural changes on relationships, gender, roles, marriage, and childcare, variations by socioeconomic status, race, ethnicity, gender and sexual orientation.

-Title: Families and Their Social Worlds
+Title: Families and Their Social Worlds (3rd Edition)

 Author: Karen Seccombe